tjknoth/cse130-web/grades.md

   [Register here, use your PID `A0XXXXXXXXX`][clickers]

 - **Homework Assignments (30%)** :
-  There will be 7 programming assignments, assigned every one or two weeks.
+  There will be 6 programming assignments, assigned every one or two weeks.
   Instructions on turning them in will be posted with each assignment.

     - You can work on the assignment *in groups of two*.
       [Register your group here][groups].
-      You have to submit your solution individually.
+      You have to submit your solution *individually*.

     - You have a total of *four late days* that you can use throughout the quarter as you need them,